 Reception of Updates

-Update data shall be recorded automatically in the update storage of the ECDIS.
+Update data must be recorded automatically in the update storage of the ECDIS.

 The identification of the Issuing Authority of the update should be checked for conformance with the corresponding identifier of the dataset being updated.

-If any errors are detected from the receiving device, the reception procedure shall be terminated and the update flagged invalid in the record of updates.
+If any errors are detected from the receiving device, the reception procedure must be terminated and the update flagged invalid in the record of updates.
 The user should be informed of the corruption.

 Sequence Check.
-The following sequence number checks should be performed at the time of application, for sequential and cumulative updates:
+The following sequence number checks must be performed at the time of application, for sequential and cumulative updates:

-.1 File extension of the update;
+.1 File extension of the update (if applicable); [8211 also stores this as the updn]

 .2 Update number of the update;

 .3 Update sequence number of the individual records in the update.
-Refer to the relevant Product Specification for details on how the sequence numbers are encoded in the update.
+Refer to the relevant part of S-100 the relevant Product Specification for details on how the sequence numbers are encoded in the update.

 Authentication and Integrity Check.
 If the Product Specification uses data protection and therefore requires the use of digital signatures, the ECDIS should authenticate updates using the applicable procedures.
-In some cases, updates that do not pass the authentication and integrity check should not be applied.
-The user should be informed of any authentication anomalies.
+Updates that do not pass the authentication and integrity check must not be applied.
+The user must be informed of any authentication anomalies.
+Update authentication-related messages for the user may be combined or throttled to avoid flooding the user, but must all be logged in the log file (see appendix C-2).

+Data Integrity and Authentication Check.
+All exchange set contents require the use of digital signatures and the ECDIS should authenticate all updates using the applicable procedures described in S-100 Part 15.
+Any updates that do not pass the authentication check must not be applied.
+The user must be informed of any authentication anomalies (refer to SSE codes).
 Update authentication-related messages for the user may be combined or throttled to avoid flooding the user, but should all be logged in the log file (see appendix C-2).

 Consistency Check.
 The mariner should be warned of any previous updates which have not been successfully applied.